DCRC Lived Experience Project

 - Provide training and support to people living with dementia and their care partners wishing to be involved in research projects as a co-investigator or on review panels.

-We aim to recruit 10-15 people with lived experience of dementia to this group initially.
-People with dementia, families, care supporters, health and social care professionals, researchers, policy makers and the wider community are often also called consumers of dementia research.
+* People with dementia, families, care supporters, health and social care professionals, researchers, policy makers and the wider community are often also called consumers of dementia research.

 |Deborah Brooks, Project Coordinator